aisayo/CookBook/README.md

 # CookBook

-CookBook is a Ruby on Rails application that allows you to store all of your favorite recipes.
+CookBook is a Ruby on Rails application that allows a user to store all of their favorite recipes.
+Once created a user can then edit a recipe, add an ingredient to the recipe, and view recipes that use a specific ingredient.

 # Installation